The Health Department issues birth certificates for all people who are born in New York City. You may apply for a New York City birth certificate if:

 Ordering online is the fastest, most convenient way to get a birth certificate.
 The NYC Health Department uses Vital Chek, a secure third-party vendor to process internet orders.
 You will need a personal credit/debit/checking account to order online.
 Online orders can only be completed if your name appears on the record.
 Online orders cost $15 for each certificate, plus an $8.30 processing fee for each order.
 For example, if you want to order 3 copies of a birth certificate online, you would pay $15 for each certificate and just one processing fee of $8.30, and your total cost would be $15 + $15 + $15 + $8.30 = $53.30.

-Mail orders take approximately 30 days.
+Mail orders take four to six weeks to complete.
 To order by mail, please:

 |Average Processing Times|